edgedb/edgedb/docs/ui/ui_home.rst

 ``_example`` that contains the same schema and objects as those in the EdgeDB tutorial.

-As such, the quickest way for newcomers to EdgeDB to start interacting with a working database with populated objects in the UI can be done in just three steps:
+This is the quickest way for newcomers to start interacting with a populated database.
+Take these three simple steps:

 - ``edgedb project init`` on the command line to start an instance,
 - ``edgedb ui`` on the command line to open the UI,